althea-net/guac_rs/docs/new-spec.md

 struct HTTPTransportServer {
     /// TODO: Implementation details about the server such HTTP as channel storage etc.
     /// TODO: Instance of HTTP server that would define actual HTTP endpoints should call appropriate methods on instance of this
 }

-impl TransportProtocol for HTTPTransportServer {
+impl CounterpartyApi for HTTPTransportServer {
     /// When receiving `POST http://url/propose` request from other party fn propose(&mut self, channel: Channel) -> impl Future<Item = Signature, Error = Error>;
     /// When received `POST http://url/channel_created` about channel is created